Why do people lie? What does that say about us? Maybe a better question is -why do we believe lies?

 Defining What Matters Most

-For a long time, I was regularly spending money on things that I thought would make me happy.
+For a long time, I regularly spent money on things that I thought would make me happy.
 The issue was not on me spending money.
 The problem came from how I was spending that money.

 I'm learning the most valuable things to me are the following: